ephread/PommePlate/README.md

 More Apple devices are on the way!

 ## License
-_Pomme Plate_ is licensed under a [CC0 1.0 Universal License](http://creativecommons.org/publicdomain/zero/1.0/)
+_Pomme Plate_ is licensed under a [CC0 1.0 Universal License](http://creativecommons.org/publicdomain/zero/1.0/).
+See LICENSE for more details.

 To the extent possible under law, I ([Frédéric Maquin](http://ephread.com)) have waived all copyright and related or neighboring rights to _Pomme Plate_.